privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 The EU Age Verification Wallet currently uses Approach A. The app performs all the verification on your phone, then simply tells the issuer "this person is over 18."
 The issuer has no way to confirm this claim independently.

-This creates what security researchers call a **trust boundary violation**.
+This creates what security researchers call a trust boundary violation.
 The verification happens in an environment the user controls (their phone), but the result is trusted by a system that the user shouldn't be able to manipulate (the credential issuer).

 ![Architecture Overview](./trust-gap-infographic.svg)